 Criticism of Two-Factor Theory

-While Schachter and Singer’s research spawned a great deal of further research, their theory has also been subject to criticism.
-Other researchers have only partially supported the findings of the original study, and have had times shown contradictory results.
+While Schachter and Singer's research spawned a great deal of further research, their theory has also been subject to criticism.
+Other researchers have only partially supported the findings of the original study, and have at times shown contradictory results.

 Other criticisms of the two-factor theory:

 - Sometimes emotions are experienced before we think about them.